Open Access Policy

 4.8.2.
 Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest possible stage.

 4.9.
-Fundamental errors in published works – When an author discovers a significant error or inaccuracy in a published work, it is the author’s obligation to promptly notify the editor of "Bulletin of Restorative Medicine" journal and cooperate with Publisher to retract or correct the paper, If the editor or the publisher learn from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper.
+Fundamental errors in published works – When an author discovers a significant error or inaccuracy in a published work, it is the author’s obligation to promptly notify the editor of "Bulletin of Rehabilitation Medicine" journal and cooperate with Publisher to retract or correct the paper, If the editor or the publisher learn from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper.

 - Duties of the Publisher (and if relevant, Society)

 5.1.
-Publisher should adopt policies and procedures that support editors, reviewers and authors of "Bulletin of Restorative Medicine" in performing their ethical duties under these ethics guidelines.
+Publisher should adopt policies and procedures that support editors, reviewers and authors of "Bulletin of Rehabilitation Medicine" in performing their ethical duties under these ethics guidelines.
 The publisher should ensure that the potential for advertising or reprint revenue has no impact or influence on editorial decisions.

 5.2.
-The publisher should support "Bulletin of Restorative Medicine" journal editors in the review of complaints raised concerning ethical issues and help communications with other journals and/or publishers where this is useful to editors.
+The publisher should support "Bulletin of Rehabilitation Medicine" journal editors in the review of complaints raised concerning ethical issues and help communications with other journals and/or publishers where this is useful to editors.

 5.3.
 Publisher should develop codes of practice and inculcate industry standards for best practice on ethical matters, errors and retractions.